lex4all/lex4all/README.md

 [3] Hao Yee Chan and Roni Rosenfeld.
 2012.
 “Discriminative pronunciation learning for speech recognition for resource scarce languages."
 In: Proceedings of the 2nd ACM Symposium on Computing for Development (ACM DEV ’12). [\[pdf\]](http://www.cs.cmu.edu/~roni/papers/salaam-DEV2012.pdf).

-[4] Anjana Vakil, Max Paulus, Alexis Palmer and Michaela Regneri.
-2014. "lex4all: A language-independent tool for building and evaluating pronunciation lexicons for small-vocabulary speech recognition."
-In: Proceedings of 52nd Annual Meeting of the Association for Computational Linguistics (ACL 2014): System Demonstrations. [\[pdf\]](http://69.195.124.161/~aclwebor/anthology//P/P14/P14-5.pdf)

-[5] Anjana Vakil and Alexis Palmer.
-2014.
-"Cross-language mapping for small-vocabulary ASR in under-resourced languages: investigating the impact of source language choice."
-In: Proceedings of the 4th Workshop on Spoken Language Technologies for Under-resourced Languages (SLTU'14). [\[pdf\]](http://www.coli.uni-saarland.de/~apalmer/docs/vakil_crosslg_sltu2014.pdf)